jinzhao3611/UMR_Release_2_0/ready_to_release/README.md

 ### Notes

-For detailed mapping between the current file names and their original workset names, refer to the provided **name_mappings.txt**.
+For detailed mapping between the current file names and their original workset names, refer to the provided **umr_file_name_mapping.txt**.

 ## Statistics Tables Description